Reading List

 Takeaway Code

-The following setup will serve src
+The following setup will serve src folder on localhost:8000.

 Directory structure: